 CYNIC Definition Meaning - Merriam-Webster The meaning of CYNIC is a faultfinding captious critic; especially : one who believes that human conduct is motivated wholly by self-interest How to use cynic in a sentence Did you know?

-CYNIC Definition Meaning | Dictionary. com Cynic definition: a person who believes that only selfishness motivates human actions and who disbelieves in or minimizes selfless acts or disinterested points of view See examples of CYNIC used in a sentence
+CYNIC Definition Meaning | Dictionary. com CYNIC definition: a person who believes that only selfishness motivates human actions and who disbelieves in or minimizes selfless acts or disinterested points of view See examples of cynic used in a sentence